docker/docs/apidocs/cloud-api-source/source/includes/repository.md

 Parameter | Description
 --------- | -----------
-name | Name of the repository, i.e. 'my.registry.com/myrepo'
-username | Username to authenticate with the third party registry password | Password to authenticate with the third party registry
+name | Name of the repository, such as 'my.registry.com/myrepo' username | Username to authenticate with the third party registry password | Password to authenticate with the third party registry